 - Fr.
 Michael E. Connors, C.S.C. has been the director of the program since 2010.

-- Dr. Karla J. Bellinger came on board as the Associate Director in 2015.
+- Dr. Karla J. Bellinger came on board as the Associate Director in 2015 and retired in August of 2020.

 Virginia Marten and her family have remained vitally interested in the Marten Program.
 We are grateful for their ongoing support!